jazzfog/MySql-in-Vagrant/readme.md

 - The data (MySQL binary files are located in directory `MysqlData` inside project folder).
 After each start MySQL in VM will pickup those files.
 - If you want to reset data - just delete directory `MysqlData`.
 - Guest OS/box is "[ubuntu/trusty64](https://atlas.hashicorp.com/ubuntu/boxes/trusty64)"
+- VM login and password are default for Vagrant: `vagrant`/`vagrant`.